aws-samples/cross-account-amazon-dynamodb-replication/README.md

 ### Change Data Capture (CDC)

-1. From the command line, change directory to SAM template directory for Initial Load
+1. From the command line, change directory to SAM template directory for Change Data Capture

 ```